The Path to a better future is right in front of you

-The objective of the MS program in microelectronic engineering is to provide an opportunity for students to perform graduate level research as they prepare for entry into the semiconductor industry or a Ph.D. program.
-The program requires strong preparation in the area of microelectronics, and requires a thesis.
-The program is available full-time or part-time, on campus, and consists of 33 credits (nine courses plus Thesis).
+The objective of the MS degree in microelectronic engineering is to provide an opportunity for students to perform graduate-level research as they prepare for entry into either the semiconductor industry or a doctoral program.
+The degree requires strong preparation in the area of microelectronics and requires a thesis.

 Financial Aid: Yes

 International Financial Aid Description: For graduate study, many of the 70 graduate programs offer assistantships.
 Additionally, more than 9,000 student jobs are available on campus each year.